bitpoke/mysql-operator/README.md

 mysqlConfig | Object that forms the my.cnf file. | [values.yaml](https://github.com/PressLabs/titanium/blob/master/charts/titanium/values.yaml)

 ### Integration with other projects
-The connect credentials and configurations are located in `{{ .Release.Name }}-db-credentials` secret.
+The connection configuration is located in `{{ .Release.Name }}-db-credentials` secret, that containes the following:

 Key | Description
 --- | ---